Chevrolet Chevy II / Nova: Rally Nova (1971–1972)

 Mid 1971 saw the introduction of the Rally Nova(RPO YF1) available with the Nova coupe (X27) model only.
 The Rally Nova option was basically an appearance option but did include heavy duty front and rear suspension (RPO F40) which could be mono-leaf or multi-leaf in the rear depending on optional equipment ordered.
 The Rally Nova was a would-be muscle car.
 It had the look of a muscle car with stripes, black grille, left hand sport mirror and 14x6" 6-slot Rally wheels but it could not be ordered with the SS-only 200 hp Turbo-Fire 350 4-barrel V8 (RPO L48) engine.
 This was done for two reasons, people who wanted the muscle car look could have it without paying for the more expensive Super Sport option.
 The other reason was because of insurance surcharges that applied to owners of "real" muscle cars.
 The SS was more expensive to insure because of the 200 hp Turbo-Fire 350 V8 engine.

 The Rally Nova option included black or white tapered stripe decals that ran the length of the car with "Rally Nova" wording in the stripes toward the rear of both quarter panels.
 A stripe decal between the taillights on the back, a "Rally Nova" decal on the driver's side of the hood, 6-slot 14x6" Rally wheels with special center caps, driver's side body colored remote adjustable Sport mirror, black painted grille with bright upper and lower horizontal bars, black accent headlight bezels, bright roof drip moldings and color-keyed floor carpeting.

 Available engines for the Rally Nova were the 110 hp Turbo-Thrift 250 1-barrel L6 (RPO L22), 130 hp Turbo-Fire 307 2-barrel V8 (RPO L14) and 165 hp Turbo-Fire 350 2-barrel V8 (RPO L65).
 Available transmissions were 3-speed manual (RPO ZW4) (all engines), Powerglide automatic (RPO M35) (standard engines only) and the Turbo-Hydra-matic automatic (RPO M38) (V8 only).
 The Rally Nova only came with 2" single exhaust since the 2-1/4" dual exhaust was reserved for the SS-only 200 hp Turbo-Fire 350 4-barrel V8 (RPO L48).

 Optional interior trim levels Custom (RPO ZJ1) and Special (RPO ZJ3) could be ordered.
 Custom Exterior (RPO ZJ2/YF8) and Exterior Decor Package (RPO ZJ5) were not available when the Rally Nova was ordered.
 This means bright rear panel trim plate, bright side window moldings, sill moldings, fender moldings, side molding and accent striping would have never come on a Rally Nova.
-The only allowed exterior options were a vinyl roof (RPO C08), engine badges for 307 or 350 engines and for mid 1972 the newly available Sky Roof.
+The only allowed exterior options were a vinyl roof (RPO C08), engine badges for 350 engines and for mid 1972 the newly available Sky Roof.

 Other available optional accessories and equipment that could be had with the Rally Nova included: